Open Access Dissertation

 Conclusions: Regulation of GATA-1 directly impacts glycolytic metabolic flux and proliferation of malignant glioma.
 Thus, small molecule drugs against GATA-1 may be used as an adjuvant therapy for metabolic targeting of malignant glioma.

 Francis, Todd Brendon, "Metabolic Targeting Of Malignant Glioma: Modulation Of Glycolytic Flux By Erythropoietic Factors" (2010).
 Wayne State University Dissertations.
-Paper 87.
+87.